Deeds of Trust

 Plat Maps/Condominium Maps

-All plat maps are recorded and filed, and are obtainable, in the Clerk and Recorder's Office.
+All plat maps are recorded and are obtainable in the Clerk and Recorder's office.
 Many can also be found online on the Public Works website.
 You can search this source by plat name or by Clerk and Recorder reception number.
 You may request a reception number by email to email@example.com, or by calling 311 inside Denver and asking to be transferred to Clerk and Recorder Records.

-Condominium maps are recorded and filed in the Clerk and Recorder's Office and are not available online.
+Condominium maps are recorded with the Clerk and Recorder.
+They not available online, but are obtainable in the Clerk and Recorder's office.

-Official and certified copies of any plat may be obtained in the Clerk and Recorder's Office and fees are listed here.
-Copies printed anywhere other than at the Clerk and Recorder's Office should never be used for official purposes as they are not certified.
+Official and certified copies of any plat may be obtained in the Clerk and Recorder's office, and fees are listed here.